 Inside this article:

-1. The Science Behind Self-Care
+2. Science Behind Self-Care

 The benefits of self-care are more than just anecdotal; they’re backed by science.
 Let’s explore how self-care impacts our bodies and minds.

-A. Physiological Benefits of Self-Care
+Physiological Benefits of Self-Care

 - Stress Reduction: Chronic stress can wreak havoc on our bodies, leading to a host of health problems.
 Self-care activities like meditation, exercise, or even a relaxing bath can lower cortisol levels, reducing the harmful effects of stress.